Alone on Our Own Spiritual Path of Awakening

-Indeed, at their best, those whose teachings seem promising to our personal evolving may play the role of a catalyst in our inner transformation, while no one should try to imitate them.
-Those folks who keep glorifying the name of their spiritual teacher don't seem to realize that it's impossible for them to follow his path.
+Those whose teachings seem promising to our personal evolving may play the role of a catalyst in our inner transformation, while no one should try to imitate them.
+Folks who keep glorifying the name of their spiritual teacher don't seem to realize that it's impossible for them to follow his path.

 Holy Books Not Taken Seriously (Enough)